Ekumen-OS/andino_docs/README.md

 ## Curiosities

 - If you want to add images, you can use the relative path directly.
-If you want to add videos, use always the `_static` directory, as there is where they are placed inside the `html` directory, even though you initially have it inside the `media` folder.
+If you want to add videos, it's a bit more tricky, since videos won't work both locally and on ReadTheDocs.
+For them to work on ReadTheDocs (recommended), you should use the relative path, same as with the images.
+For them to work locally, you have to specify the `_static` path.
 - In this case, no Github Action is required for ReadTheDocs to work, we just need to setup the Webhook on the repository `Settings` to be able to build the documentation automatically every time a push is done or a pull request is merged.
 This is configured automatically if you are admin on the repo group.
 If not, refer to [this link](https://docs.readthedocs.io/en/stable/guides/setup/git-repo-manual.html).

 ## Get README.md